The Poynting vector field singularities: Effects of symmetry and its violation: Symmetry

 Then, the solution of Maxwell's equations for the given problem should be as follows:

-where the superscripts TM and TE designate the solutions for the corresponding pure-polarized incident waves, whose amplitudes are given by Eqs.~\eqref{eq:EHincTM},~\eqref{eq:EHincTE}, respectively.
+where the superscripts TM and TE designate the solutions for the corresponding pure-polarized incident waves, whose amplitudes are given by Eqs.~\eqref{eq:EHincTM} and \eqref{eq:EHincTE}, respectively.
 Importantly, all components of $\mathbf{E}$ and $\mathbf{H}$ in Eq.~\eqref{eq:EHcomponentsMixedTM-TE} are functions of $x$ and $y$ and do not depend on~$z$.
 Is there any {additional} symmetry in this coordinate dependence?

 According to the made problem formulation, the incident wave propagates against the $x$-axis.
 It violates the $x\rightarrow -x$ symmetry.
 What is about the symmetry against the $y\rightarrow -y$ transformation?
 To answer the question, note that in the cylindrical coordinate system, the transformation $y\rightarrow -y$ is equivalent to $\varphi\rightarrow -\varphi$; see Fig.~\ref{fig:er_ephi}.
-This transformation does not affect the \mbox{$y$-component} of the $\mathbf{e}_\varphi$ equal to $\cos\varphi$ and changes the sign of $(e_\varphi)_x = \sin\varphi$ to the opposite; see Fig.~\ref{fig:er_ephi}.
+This transformation does not affect the \mbox{$y$-component} of the $\mathbf{e}_\varphi$ equal to $\cos\varphi$ and changes the sign of \mbox{$(e_\varphi)_x = \sin\varphi$} to the opposite; see Fig.~\ref{fig:er_ephi}.
 Accordingly, for the pure TM or TE polarizations both, the $y$-components of the fields $\mathbf{E}$ and $\mathbf{H}$ (if any) should be invariant against this transformation, while their \mbox{$x$-components} should change the signs.
+Regarding the $z$-components, the transformation does not act on them.
 Applying this rule to Eq.~\eqref{eq:EHcomponentsMixedTM-TE} we obtain

 Finally, according to Eq.~\eqref{eq:Poynting_EH}, it gives rise to the following rules for the Poynting vector components: